ericande/scraping/README.md

 credentials.txt in the top level folder for this project, with the first line containing your username/email and the second containing your password.

 The EventPlacer code which saves your events to your google calendar uses OAuth2 for authentication.
-You may need to do additional setup to get that to work for you, including registering your copy of the application with Google's console and downloading a client_secrets.json file from there.
+This calendar is stored as THE_GOOGLE_ID in EventPlacer.java.
+You may need to do additional setup to authorize the application to interact with your gmail and calendar accounts, including registering your copy of the application with Google's console and downloading a client_secrets.json file from there.
 As such, do not expect google calendar event placing to work "out of the box."
 If you want to get it to work for you, the Calendar API Java Quickstart Guide should be extremely helpful, and I direct you there for questions. https://developers.google.com/calendar/quickstart/java

+You can optionally send a digest of your scheduled hours for the week to recipients listed in the file email_recipients.txt

 ## Running the exporter
 In addition to extracting your scheduled hours, this program can
-    - Create google calendar events for those hours (Default: ON, command line arg skipGoogleCalendar for OFF)
+    - Create google calendar events for those hours (Default: ON, program arg skipGoogleCalendar for OFF)
-    - Save the Schedule Manager calendar page to file (Default: OFF, command line arg serializeScheduleManager for ON)
+    - Save the Schedule Manager calendar page to file (Default: OFF, program arg serializeScheduleManager for ON)
+    - Extract hours for next week (Sun-Sat) rather than the current (Default: OFF, program arg nextWeek for ON)

 ## Notices
 This program is provided as-is, with no guarantees of meeting any particular specification or function.
 This is not